Yet another in the long list of recordings that really comes alive when you Turn Up Your Volume.

 ’70s-era JBLs, the ones with the 15 inch woofers, as awful as they may be in most respects, do a better job with an album like this than the average audiophile speaker system being sold today.

-Two six inch woofers is not what anybody had in mind when they pictured the playback system for My Aim Is True — correctly, in my opinion.
+Two six or seven inch woofers, even three six or seven inch woofers, is not what anybody had in mind when they pictured the playback system for My Aim Is True — and they were right about that.